tmpbci/LJ/README.md

 - Redis server, usually automatically start at boot if redis is a service or you launched manually : redis-server &
 - This program. see below.
 - Load/reload webUI page from disk in a browser (www/index.html).
 Javascript must be enabled.
 - Run a builtin plugin or your generator, to send pointlists in redis.
-See in clients/plugins folder for examples.

 A typical LJ start is :

 python3 main.py -L numberoflasers.

-Use also -h to display all possible arguments, like -v for debug informations.
+Use also -h to display all possible arguments, like -v 1 (or 2) for debug informations.

 CASE 1 : the laser server computer, where LJ runs, is the same that the computer running a generator/plugin :